 The Journey to the Nest

-By nature, Harpy and Crested eagles are shy, elusive birds.
-They nest in the largest trees in the Darién rainforests – Cuipo, Almendro and Kapok trees, in mature forests with minimal disturbance and usually far from human settlement.
-Indigenous communities settled in these remote environments, and are aware of the birds’ presence.
-A journey to a Harpy Eagle or Crested Eagle nest usually requires a full day and various methods of transportation, including 4×4 vehicle, river travel in local “piraguas” (motorized dugout canoes), followed by a final hike by foot to the nest.
-Travel times depend on the nest location and season, but it can involve up to an hour by vehicle, up to 3 hours on the river, and up to 2 hours by foot on a sometimes muddy trail and in the humid, hot rainforest.
+By nature, Harpy and Crested Eagles are shy, elusive birds.
+They nest in the largest trees in the Darién rainforests—Cuipo, Almendro and Kapok trees—in mature forests with minimal disturbance and usually far from human settlement.
+Indigenous communities inhabit these remote environments, and are aware of the birds’ presence.
+A journey to a Harpy Eagle or Crested Eagle nest may require a full day and various methods of transportation, including 4×4 vehicle, river travel in local “piraguas” (motorized dugout canoes), followed by a final hike by foot to the nest.
+Travel times depend on the nest location and season, but it can involve up to an hour by vehicle, up to 3 hours on the river, and up to 2 hours by foot on a sometimes muddy trails and in the humid rainforest.
 The end result?
-A look one of the world’s most beautiful raptors, nesting in pristine rainforest habitat.
+A look at one of the world’s most beautiful raptors, nesting in pristine rainforest habitat.
 Be prepared for an adventure!